 In short, this describes a disease that occurs in tiny veins in the skin.
 Furthermore, the dilated veins and capillary vessels are called telangiectasias and are more commonly called “spider veins.”
 They occur in 40% of women and 18% of men.
 Interestingly, this is the mildest form of vein disease.
 Moreover, over half of the population has symptoms associated with this vein disease stage.

 Vein Disease Stage: Varicose Veins

 Certainly, this is the classification for varicose large dilated superficial veins.
 In this stage, people often become aware of the vein disease.
 As a result, over 75% of people at this stage have symptoms that interfere with their lives.

 Vein Disease Stage: Leg Edema

-Slightly more advanced vein disease causes swelling of the legs.
+Slightly more advanced vein disease in the legs causes swelling.
 Furthermore, the backflow in the venous system interferes with the body’s ability to reabsorb fluid.
 This leads to the swelling of the leg.
 In addition, this swelling resolves at the end of the day when the patient elevates their legs.
 Interestingly, vein disease is the most common cause of leg swelling.